ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/introduction-to-tinyml-on-arm/env-setup-6-FVP.md

 ---
 # User change
-title: "Environment Setup Corstone-300 FVP"
+title: "Set up the Corstone-300 FVP"

-weight: 7 # 1 is first, 2 is second, etc.
+weight: 5 # 1 is first, 2 is second, etc.

 # Do not modify these elements
 layout: "learningpathall"